Shrimp scampi over linguine is a delicious and simple dinner that comes together in less than thirty minutes.

 - 12 ounces linguine pasta (about 3/4 of a 1 pound box)

 - 2 Tablespoons olive oil

-- 5 cloves garlic (medium to large cloves - use more if the cloves are small)
+- 5 cloves garlic (minced, medium to large cloves - use more if the cloves are small)

 - 1.25 pounds large shrimp, peeled and deveined (Fresh, wild-caught shrimp is best, but if you use frozen be sure it is fully thawed.)

 - zest of half large lemon

 - 1/3 cup fresh Italian flat leaf parsley, chopped

 Cook the pasta according to pasta package instructions.
 (Note: be sure and generously salt the pasta water!)